naoyoshinori/docker-gemini-cli/docs/getting-started.md

 ## 3. How to Run

 Execute the following command to start the Gemini CLI.
-This command creates a container environment with the following characteristics:
+This command starts an interactive container, mounts your local files, and sets up an environment with the following characteristics:

 * **User:** `node` (non-root)
 * **Workdir:** `/workspace` (for mounting your projects)